 How to Draft a Killer Query Letter and Create and Deliver an Irresistible Pitch

 The faculty will explain how to write an irresistible query letter.
 Sample query letters will be provided.
-Attendees will be invited to share their draft query letters with SEAK for feedback.
+Attendees may submit their query letter for feedback.

 How to Write Book Proposals That Sell

 The faculty will explain in a step-by-step fashion how to write a marketable book proposal.
 Sample book proposals will be included.
-The faculty will also discuss the biggest mistakes authors make when writing book proposals and will explain how to avoid each of these.
+The faculty will also discuss the biggest mistakes authors make when writing book proposals.

 The Business Side of Traditional Publishing, and Next Steps to Commercial Success